peruukki/nhl-score-api/README.md

 - Java version 8
 - [Leiningen](http://leiningen.org/) is used for all project management.
-- [Docker](https://www.docker.com/) is used for running the application and [Redis](https://hub.docker.com/_/redis/) locally.
-You can also optionally run the application without Docker and Redis.
+- [Docker](https://www.docker.com/) can be used optionally for running the application locally.

 ## Running application